 How Much Are Welders Paid in Germany?

-On average, welders in Germany earn around 14,090 EUR net per year.
-However, the salary can range from as low as 6,960 EUR annually to as high as 19,940 EUR.
+On average, welders in Germany in 2026 earn around 28,400 EUR net per year.
+However, the salary can range from as low as 20,100 EUR annually (for entry-level assistants) to as high as 42,600 EUR for highly specialized master welders.
 The variation in salaries reflects differences in factors such as geographic location, industry, and the worker’s experience.

 The Elements That Impact Welder Wage in Germany